Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Investigation of Failure Modes

 \subsection{Visualizing the Loss Landscapes}

 In the previous section, we demonstrated that failures of our physics-based models were not due to the insufficient expressivity of our neural network architecture.
 Moreover, the choice of an optimizer did not impact the predictions of our physics-based models in learning the solution of \eqref{eq:convection_diffusion_pde}.
 In this section, we visualize the loss landscapes of our trained models to help understand why our models failed to learn the underlying target solution when trained on physics instead of labeled data.
-Since we cannot possibly visualize every dimension of our loss landscapes, we make do with visualizing sections of the loss landscape.
+The loss landscape provides insights into the geometry of the optimization problem, including the presence of saddle points, the number of local minima, and the geometric shape of the valleys that represent solutions.
+These insights can help to explain why some optimization algorithms converge to reasonable solutions while others get stuck in poor local minima. \citet{li2018visualizing} demonstrated that simple visualization methods could fail to capture the local geometry of loss function minimizers, leading to a poor understanding of the optimization problem.
+To address this issue, the authors proposed a filter normalization technique that better illustrates the relationship between the sharpness of minima and the model's generalization error.
+We should be cautious that non-convexity in a reduced dimensional plot implies that non-convexity exists in the full-dimensional surface.
+However, the appearance of convexity in a low-dimensional representation does not guarantee that the high-dimensional function is convex \cite{li2018visualizing}.
+In this work, we use the 'filtered normalization' technique to visualize our loss landscapes.
 Hence, we choose a center $\theta^*$ and two filter-wise normalized random vectors $\zeta$ and $\gamma$ \cite{li2018visualizing}.
 We then plot a function of the form

 in log scale, where $\mathcal{L}$ is the objective function of our respective neural network model (i.e., regression model, PINN or PECANN model), $\epsilon_1 \in [-1,1] $ and $\epsilon_2 \in [-1,1] $ are steps in the direction of each random vectors respectively.
 It is worth noting that $\theta^*$ is the state of our trained models.
 Now, let us visualize the loss landscapes of our trained models.